erprakash26/karyamate/README.md

 # KaryaMate — Modern Task Manager Web Application

 ## 📌 Overview
-**KaryaMate** is a modern task manager web application designed to help you stay productive, organized, and focused.
+**KaryaMate** is a modern task manager web-application designed to help you stay productive, organized, and focused.
 The name comes from the Nepali/Sanskrit word **“Karya”** (task/work) combined with **“Mate”**, symbolizing a companion.
 Together, it reflects the app’s purpose: **your smart companion for tasks**.